Wroclaw: Things to do & local tips on hidden gems

 For, me, the best day trip from Wroclaw is to Wałbrzych, where you can admire this castle, the largest in Silesia.
 This spectacular place, with its intriguing past, is surrounded by beautiful scenery and is an absolute must-see for history and nature enthusiasts alike.

-Książ Castle, image: Flickr
+Książ Castle, image: Adobe Stock

 MYFLYRIGHT is a legal tech company, specialized in the support of airline passengers affected by flight delays, flight cancellations, denied boarding, delayed or lost luggage and the refund of unused airline tickets.
 MYFLYRIGHT was founded 2016 in Hamburg, Germany.
 The company operates out of 3 offices, its headquarter in Hamburg and its branches in Prague, Czech Republic and Zaporizhia, Ukraine.
 Currently, MYFLYRIGHT employs a team of around 25 people working in Marketing, Operations, Legal, Customer Support and IT.
 The organization operates across 5 markets – Germany, United Kingdom, Romania, Austria, and Switzerland.